Free Zone company in Dubai · How to choose

 Which Free Zone is best for my company?

 It depends on your sector and objectives.
-DMCC for commodities and trading; DIFC/ADGM for financial services; Dubai Internet City for technology; Meydan or IFZA for consulting and general services; JAFZA for logistics; DHCC for healthcare.
+DMCC for commodities and trading; DIFC and ADGM for financial services; Dubai Internet City for technology; Meydan and IFZA for consulting and general services; JAFZA for logistics; RAK ICC for international holding; Innovation City for digital assets and Web3.

 Can I have more than one activity under the same licence?